csb6/html-plus-plus/README.md

 but in theory this library could be extended in such a way that you could write HTML with somewhat strong typing, which might be useful for ensuring HTML standards conformance.

 Hope this project is interesting (and concerning) to you!
-Check out the example files in this repository for more information.